nathanl25/minesweeper/README.md

 - Have the app be more robust in regards to parsing inputs
 - Readability of code
 - Breaking code into smaller sub-classes
+- Have tests give weighted performance for shuffling a list, vs using a hashset for generating random numbers

 ---